codeconscious/ccvtac/README.md

       # What the matched text should be replaced with.
       "replacePattern": "",

-      # Friendly summary to display in the output (if verbose output is on).
+      # Friendly summary to display in the output (if quiet mode is off).
       "description": "Remove trailing video IDs"
     },
     {